leonlinsx/minimal-mistakes/_posts/2019-03-03-Moloch-judger-of-social-credit.md

 ---
-title:  "Moloch the heavy judger of social credit"
+title:  "Moloch the judger of social credit"
 tags: [AI, learning, psychology, life advice, blockchain]
-published: false
+published: true
 ---

 This post is long and there's no summary provided. ~~Waste your time~~ Read of your own volition.